Accession of Bangladesh to ASEAN: 2025

-On May 25, 2025, Yunus met former Malaysian Prime Minister Mahathir Mohamad on the sidelines of the Nikkei "Future of Asia" conference in Tokyo.
+On 29 May 2025, Yunus met former Malaysian Prime Minister Mahathir Mohamad on the sidelines of the Nikkei "Future of Asia" conference in Tokyo.
 Yunus asked Mahathir to leverage his influence to help Bangladesh in its ASEAN membership bid, emphasizing that Dhaka "needed Malaysia's support" as ASEAN chair to advance the bid.
 Mahathir reportedly pledged his support for the notion and said he would "always remain a friend of Bangladesh" in this effort.
-Though supportive of Bangladesh's observer status, Mahathir held some concerns on Bangladesh's process, notably on the problems of geography as he believes that Bangladesh was "geographically too far from what is currently defined as Southeast Asia."
+Though supportive of Bangladesh's observer status, Mahathir held some concerns on Bangladesh's process, notably on the problems of geography, as he believes that Bangladesh was "geographically too far from what is currently defined as Southeast Asia."

 Segments within the Malaysian government had pledged support to Bangladesh's membership aspirations.
 On 3 June 2025, the Malaysian government, represented by Deputy Minister of Investment, Trade and Industry, Liew Chin Tong, publicly expressed support for Bangladesh's bid to join ASEAN.
 He urged the regional bloc to seriously consider the proposal, citing Bangladesh's expanding economic capacity and its increasing strategic relevance within the broader Indo-Pacific framework.
-On 25 June, High commissioner of Bangladesh to Malaysia, M. Shameem Ahsan, believes that Bangladesh's desire to becoming part of ASEAN's sectoral dialogue partner would be a good first step to full membership.
+On 25 June, the high commissioner of Bangladesh to Malaysia, M. Shameem Ahsan, believes that Bangladesh's desire to become part of ASEAN's sectoral dialogue partner would be a good first step to full membership.

-On July 8, Bangladesh's Foreign Affairs Adviser Md.
-Touhid Hossain went to attend an ASEAN Regional Forum (ARF) summit.
-On July 11, Hossain reaffirmed Bangladesh's interest in enhancing cooperation with ASEAN and reiterated the country's aspiration to attain the status of a sectoral dialogue partner within the regional organization.
+On 8 July, Bangladesh's foreign affairs adviser, Md.
+Touhid Hossain, attended an ARF summit.
+On 11 July, Hossain reaffirmed Bangladesh's interest in enhancing cooperation with ASEAN and reiterated the country's aspiration to attain the status of a sectoral dialogue partner within the regional organization.

-On July 27, Muhammad Yunus renewed the calls to join ASEAN after meeting with Nurul Izzah Anwar, vice president of Malaysia's People's Justice Party and daughter of Prime Minister Anwar Ibrahim.
-Yunus called for Malaysia's support in its bid to become a sectoral dialogue partner and eventual full membership of ASEAN.
+On 27 July, Muhammad Yunus renewed the calls to join ASEAN after meeting with Nurul Izzah Anwar, vice president of Malaysia's People's Justice Party and daughter of Prime Minister Anwar Ibrahim.
+Yunus called for Malaysia's support in its bid to become a sectoral dialogue partner and eventual full member of ASEAN.
 Expressing hope that Malaysia, as ASEAN chair, would play a proactive role, he also emphasized Bangladesh's recent political reforms following the ousting of the Hasina regime through a youth-led uprising.
 The chief adviser encouraged Malaysian investment, citing Bangladesh's young population as an economic advantage.
 The meeting was also attended by officials Lutfey Siddiqi and Lamiya Morshed.